mizuki-nana/coreVM/docs/source/reference.rst

   ============  ========  ============  ===============
-  putarg        48        0             Pops the top object off the stack and assign it as the next argument for the next call. putkwarg      49        1             Pops the top object off the stack and assign it as the next keyword-argument for the next call. putargs       50        0             Pops the top object off the stack, retrieves its native type handle as a native type array, and then iterate through each array element, use it as an object ID to retrieve an object from the heap, and assigns it as the next argument for the next call. putkwargs     51        0             Pops the top object off the stack, retrieves its native type handle as a native type map, and then iterate through each key-value pair, use the value as an object ID to retrieve an object from the heap, and use the key as an encoding ID to assign the object as the next keyword-argument for the next call. getarg        52        1             Pops off the first argument for the current call and put it on the current frame using the encoding key specified in the first operand. getkwarg      53        2             If the top frame has the keyword-argument pair with the key specified as the first operand, pops off the pair and stores the value into the frame using the key.
+  putarg        48        0             Pops the top object off the stack and assign it as the next argument for the next call. putkwarg      49        1             Pops the top object off the stack and assign it as the next keyword-argument for the next call. putargs       50        0             Pops the top object off the stack, retrieves its native type value as a native type array, and then iterate through each array element, use it as an object ID to retrieve an object from the heap, and assigns it as the next argument for the next call. putkwargs     51        0             Pops the top object off the stack, retrieves its native type value as a native type map, and then iterate through each key-value pair, use the value as an object ID to retrieve an object from the heap, and use the key as an encoding ID to assign the object as the next keyword-argument for the next call. getarg        52        1             Pops off the first argument for the current call and put it on the current frame using the encoding key specified in the first operand. getkwarg      53        2             If the top frame has the keyword-argument pair with the key specified as the first operand, pops off the pair and stores the value into the frame using the key.
 And, advance the program counter by the value specified in the second operand. getargs       54        0             Pops off all the arguments for the current call, insert them into a native-list and push it on top of eval-stack.